 Learn about health insurance options for your family

-Graduate assistants, fellows, and trainees enrolled in State Group Health Insurance may add a child to their existing plan with the health insurance application form found on the UW System Employee Benefits website.
+Graduate assistants, fellows, and trainees enrolled in State Group Health Insurance may add a child to their existing plan with the health insurance application form found on the UW Benefits Services website.

 More information about health insurance options is available from the Office of Human Resources Benefits Services.